What makes business writing different?

 worknik is a comprehensive online tool for word knowledge.

-Five common errors in annual reports and why you should hire an editor
+Five common errors in annual reports

 A company’s annual report is an important and ongoing component of its corporate financial reporting.